auth0/docs/articles/appliance/webtasks/dedicated-domains.md

 **Do I have to enable Webtask Dedicated Domains?**

-Yes, if you are planning to use extensions.
-If you are not planning on using extensions, you do not have to enable dedicated domains.
+Yes, if you are planning on using Extensions, you must implement Webtask dedicated domains.

 **Can the Webtask tenant names differ from the one used by the Auth0 tenant?**